PyDroid1020/IrisPlayer/README.md

 # IrisPlayer
-A Music Player app that installs your YouTube playlists so you can enjoy them locally — offline and with full control.
+A Music Player app that installs your YouTube playlists so you can enjoy them locally

+## 🏹 Features
+- Modern gui & easy to use.
+- Offline and with full control.

 ## 🧩 Notes
-- App is still in **Beta**
+- App is still in **Beta**.
-- Works only on **Windows** at the moment
+- Works only on **Windows** at the moment.

 ## ⚙️ Requirements
 - [Python](https://www.python.org/)